-The site now known as KAO Park has long been synonymous with discovery.
+The site now known as Kao Park has long been synonymous with discovery and innovation.
 As far back as the 1940s it was used by Alec Reeves as the birthplace of his wartime navigation system OBOE, whilst for many years it was home to the main research laboratory of UK telecoms pioneer Standard Telephones and Cables Company.

-Today KAO Data are determined to continue that pioneering legacy, right down to the immortalisation of Kao’s incredible achievements in the campus’new name.
-This, combined with KAO Data’s state-of-the-art business park located adjacent, is already attracting some of the world’s foremost science and technology innovators.
+Today, Kao Data are determined to continue that pioneering legacy, right down to the immortalisation of Sir Charles Kao’s incredible achievements in the new campus name.
+This, combined with Kao Data’s state-of-the-art business park located adjacent, is already attracting some of the world’s foremost science and technology innovators.

 As a result, Kao Data’s position as the UK’s home of pioneering information communication activities is assured for many years to come.